 Did you know that there are a total of three species of hyena in the Hyaenidae family?
 These include the spotted hyena, the striped hyena, and the brown hyena.

-Spotted hyena are known to be pack hunters and take down large plain animals like African antelope, zebra, and wildebeest.
+Spotted hyenas are pack hunters, taking down large plain animals like African antelope, zebra, and wildebeest.
 They have a powerful bite that can crush a giraffe’s bones.

 The spotted hyena is famous for playing the role of giggly villains in cartoon movies.
 As one of the many spotted animals in Africa, these amazing creatures have some interesting facts worth learning about.

 Their laugh indicates social status amongst their clan members.
 A clan of hyenas can vary in size but are usually between 80 and 100 members.

-Scientists discovered that the tone and pitch in a hyena’s laugh could give an indication of age and social status.
+Scientists discovered that the tone and pitch of a hyena’s laugh could give an indication of age and social status.
 They communicate with whoops, cackles, and yells – some can be heard from almost 5 km away.

 The fierce competition for resources between these two animals leads to ‘infanticide‘ – the act of killing each other’s young.

 A study done by Duke University demonstrated that a captive pair of spotted hyenas showed better social cooperation and problem-solving than primates (chimpanzees).

-6. Female Hyenas Are the Alphas
+6. Female hyenas are the alphas

 As mentioned, spotted hyenas live together in groups, or in other words, clans.
 The clan can make up to 80 members, with females being the matriarch or alpha female.